 - 1.3 lbs Chicken or 6 Chicken Drumsticks

-- 2 tsp Chili Powder (adjust to taste.
+- 2 teaspoon Chili Powder (adjust to taste.
 It was spicy)

 - Garam Masala (recipe below )

-- 1 tbsp Anardana ~ Dry Pomegranate Seeds, powdered
+- 1 tablespoon Anardana ~ Dry Pomegranate Seeds, powdered

 - ½ cup Yogurt